B2B Marketing: How to Generate Leads Without a Sales Team

 What buyers care about: solving their problems.

-So write content that solves problems.
+Write content that solves problems.
 Answer questions.
-Give them actionable advice they can use today, even if they never buy from you.
+Give actionable advice they can use today, even if they never buy from you.

-Educational content outperforms promotional content by 3:1 in both engagement and conversions.
+Educational content outperforms promotional content by roughly 3:1 in both engagement and conversions.
 Why?
-Because it builds trust.
-It positions you as an expert.
-And when someone's ready to buy, they remember who helped them.
+It builds trust.
+Positions you as an expert.
+When someone's ready to buy, they remember who helped them.

-- Ultimate guides - Comprehensive how-to content that covers a topic better than anyone else
+- Ultimate guides that cover a topic better than anyone else

-- Original research - Surveys, studies, or analysis of your own data
+- Original research with surveys or analysis of your own data

-- Comparison frameworks - Help buyers evaluate different solutions (including yours, but not only yours)
+- Comparison frameworks helping buyers evaluate different solutions

-- Case studies - Real customer stories with specific results
+- Case studies with real customer stories and specific results

 Map content to the buyer journey

 Top of funnel (Awareness): They're identifying a problem.
 Give them educational content that helps them understand what's wrong and what's possible.
-Think ultimate guides, thought leadership articles, and high-level comparisons.
+Ultimate guides, thought leadership, high-level comparisons.

-Middle of funnel (Consideration): They know the problem.
-Now they're evaluating solutions.
-Give them detailed how-to content, webinars, templates, and interactive tools.
+Middle of funnel (Consideration): They know the problem, now evaluating solutions.
+Detailed how-to content, webinars, templates, interactive tools.

-Bottom of funnel (Decision): They're ready to choose a vendor.
-Give them case studies, ROI calculators, detailed product demos, and implementation guides.
+Bottom of funnel (Decision): Ready to choose a vendor.
+Case studies, ROI calculators, detailed demos, implementation guides.

 Most B2B companies only create bottom-of-funnel content.
 That's a mistake.
-You need all three stages to build a full pipeline.
+You need all three stages.

 Make SEO your primary lead source

-SEO is how you make sure your content shows up when your ideal customers are searching.
-And in B2B, search intent is high.
+SEO is how you show up when ideal customers are searching.
+In B2B, search intent is high.
 When someone Googles "best CRM for small teams," they're actively looking for a solution.
 That's a warm lead.

 Target high-intent keywords